MarkBind/markbind/docs/userGuide/tipsAndTricks.md

 Here are the steps to set up Netlify to use a specific version of MarkBind.

 1. Navigate to the root directory of your site.
-1. run `npm init` which will create `package.json` and `package.lock.json`
+1. Run `npm init` which will create `package.json` and `package.lock.json`
-1. run `npm install markbind-cli@1.6.3 --save` to install markbind as a dependency (using v1.6.3 as an example)
+1. Run `npm install markbind-cli@1.6.3 --save` to install markbind as a dependency (using v1.6.3 as an example)
-1. create/update `.gitignore` file in the root directory and add:
+1. Create / Update `.gitignore` file in the root directory and add:
    ```{.no-line-numbers}
    node_modules
    ```
-1. update `ignore` in site.json to include
+1. Update `ignore` in site.json to include
    ```{.no-line-numbers}
    node_modules/*
    .gitignore